tnds82/picons-source/README.md

 # BUILDING THE PICONS

-[Ubuntu](http://www.ubuntu.com/download) and [Cygwin on Windows](https://cygwin.com/install.html) are tested and supported platforms for building the picons.
+[Ubuntu](http://www.ubuntu.com/download), [Cygwin](https://cygwin.com/install.html) and [Git Bash](https://git-scm.com/download/win) are tested and supported platforms for building the picons.
+Git Bash however has no ipk file as output.
+See below for some [benchmarks](https://github.com/picons/picons-source#benchmarks).

 Download the repository by using the following command:
 ```